🧡 Skip to main content🔍 Skip to search

 Besides logging its activities into main log file, each Task features an option to additionally log its operations in separate log file created specially for this Task or a group of Tasks.
 The log detail level for the main log and separate file may differ.

 Another application of separate log files is grouping execution data of multiple Tasks.
 It is useful to keep track of relevantly connected Tasks in one file.
 To log data from multiple Tasks into one log file, enable the Additionally enable logging to separate log file option and specify the same log file path and name for each Task that will log into this file.
-Different log level can be specified for each involved Task in order to provide necessary logging flexibility.
+A different log level can be specified for each involved Task in order to provide the necessary logging flexibility.

 Configure logging